 (3) In this Part, a reference to the development of an individual student support plan includes the development of amendments to an existing individual student support plan.
+S.Nu.
+2020,c.14,s.47.

 Inclusive education

 41. (1) A student who requires adjustments to the education program or support to meet their learning needs or to achieve appropriate curriculum outcomes is entitled to such adjustments and support.